ANNE NORLAND (Education Director)

 Marissa Hockfield is a director, choreographer, and educator.
 She has over 15 yrs experience teaching dance and theater in the Bay Area and Chicagoland area.
 In the Bay Area, Marissa teaches ballet to 18 mo – 8 yr olds at several Tutu School locations and serves as a director and choreographer for the Bay Area Children’s Theatre educational programs.
 She studied dance and educational studies at Washington University in St. Louis and also holds a Master’s of Arts in Teaching and taught elementary school for the Chicago Public Schools.
 She is passionate about creating a nurturing and supportive environment for young students to work together on creative pursuits.
 She is thrilled to be joining Moon School and can’t wait to meet the students!

 Zachary Isen is a Bay Area native and holds a BFA in drama from New York University Tisch School of the Arts.
-He has also studied at The Performing Arts Project and The Lee Strasberg Theatre and Film Institute.
-Zachary has worked as a teacher, choreographer, and director at Bay Area Children’s Theatre, The Urban School of San Francisco, Oakland School of the Arts, The Performing Arts Academy of Marin, and Marin Musical Theatre Company.
-He regularly performs in the Bay Area.
+He has also studied at The Lee Strasberg Theatre & Film Institute, The Performing Arts Project, and the International Theatre Institute in Amsterdam.
+Zachary has worked as a teacher, choreographer, and director at Oakland School for the Arts, Bay Area Children’s Theatre, The Urban School of San Francisco, Spindrift School of Performing Arts, The Mountain Play, The Performing Arts Academy of Marin, and Marin Musical Theatre Company.
+He has performed with companies such as San Francisco Playhouse, The Mountain Play, Hillbarn Theatre, Marin Musical Theatre Company, and Sierra Repertory Theatre.
 Zachary has a passion for using the Performing Arts as a tool to foster passion, creativity, respect, cultural appreciation and self expression.

 Jean-Paul has graced the stages of San Francisco with companies such as 42nd Street Moon, Bay Area Musicals, San Francisco Playhouse, Cinnabar Theater, Moonlet Theater and West Edge Opera.
 He has been featured as Nanki Poo in Hot Mikado, Jamie in Last Five Years, Tulsa in Gypsy with Texas/Emcee in Cabaret, Sam in Crazy for You, Vadime in Mata Hari and Ensemble in No No Nanette.
 JP currently teaches vocal jazz at RUTH ASAWA SCHOOL OF THE ARTS in San Francisco, CA.